The No Ride Chiang Mai Elephant Jungle Sanctuary

 – How many times they excrete waste

-You can actively follow the amazing journey of the Chiang Mai elephant Jungle Sanctuary through social media and see how they’re making a difference to the lifes of elephants in Thailand.
-Remember it may cost you to go and see these amazing elephants, but every penny you spend goes towards looking after these breath-taking icons of Thailand
+You can actively follow the amazing journey of the Chiang Mai Elephant Jungle Sanctuary through social media and see how they’re making a difference to the lives of elephants in Thailand.
+Remember it may cost you to go and see these amazing elephants, but every penny you spend goes towards looking after these breath-taking icons of Thailand.
+Contact the sanctuary;